Take a look at our deep dive into determining which U.S. cities are best for accountants to pursue their careers in.

 AdvisorSmith’s study examined three key variables in order to determine the best city for accountants.

 1. Density of accounting jobs in a city

 As accounting is a specialized profession that requires substantial training, we ranked cities that have a higher concentration of accounting jobs relative to the general worker population as more desirable.
 This density is represented by the location quotient in BLS employment data.

 The higher the location quotient, the more jobs that are available for accountants in a given geographic area, and the easier it should be for any given accountant to find an accounting position there.
 In the United States, there are approximately 1,280,700 jobs in the accounting field, including both accountants and auditors.

 2. Average annual accounting salaries in the city

 We considered the average annual salary earned by accounting employees in each city in our study.
 The higher the average salary, the more highly we ranked a given metro area.
-The average salary for accountants in our study was roughly $77,920, which is far above the average salary of $55,266 in the service sector as a whole.
+The average salary for accountants in our study was roughly $79,520, which is far above the average salary of $53,490 for all jobs nationwide.

-The Bureau of Labor Statistics predicts that employment in the accounting profession will grow by 10% in the 10-year period from 2016-2026, which is faster than average employment growth.
+The Bureau of Labor Statistics predicts that employment in the accounting profession will grow by 4% in the 10-year period from 2019-2029, which is as fast as average employment growth.